North Island Kākā

 Essence: Dispelling illusion; facing truth; fearless, having no qualms; looking at what is hidden; joyous, intelligent and playful.

 Use: For times of confusion, disharmony and to support a breakthrough from self-deception, also where there has been a loss of connection to one’s truth within groups and community.

-The kaka is a forest parrot.
-It was abundant in the forested areas of New Zealand and its numbers declined rapidly as considerable areas of forest were burned for pasture and exotic pine plantations.
-It has only recently come back to Waiheke Island as the land is slowly reforesting in certain areas.
-It likes to gather in groups and is active and social in the early morning and evening.
-To some extent it is nocturnal and I hear its call in the night.
-During the day it can feed solitary and silently using its powerful beak to tear off loose bark, breaking up decaying wood and extracting larvae from live wood.
-It eats many kinds of seeds and succulent fruits and has a brush tongue to take nectar from flowers.
+Description: The kākā is a forest parrot.
+They were abundant in the forested areas of New Zealand but their numbers rapidly declined as forests were burned for pasture and exotic pine plantations, even up until the 1970s.
+They have only recently returned to Waiheke Island, from Little Barrier Island, as the land is slowly reforesting.
+They like to gather in groups and are active and social in the early morning and evening.
+They are partially nocturnal and I hear their call in the night.
+Kākā are omnivorous.
+During the day they feed, solitary and silent, using their powerful beaks to tear off loose bark, breaking up decaying wood and extracting larvae from live wood.
+They also eat many kinds of seeds, succulent fruits and have a brush tongue to take nectar from flowers.